Pakistan’s defense minister says latest clashes with Taliban mean ‘open war.’ What’s happening?

 How bad could it get?

-Previous flare-ups have calmed after days of fighting, and mediation by foreign governments including Saudi Arabia and Turkey.
+Previous flare-ups have calmed after days of fighting, and mediation by foreign governments including Saudi Arabia, Turkey and Qatar.

 Analysts fear further escalation could compound instability.